Commercial Property Lease Renewal

 As such, it is vital to have professional representation from a Chartered Surveyor with specialist knowledge and experience of this technically complicated area.

 You can find answers to more common questions about Lease Renewals in our FAQ below.
 Kingston’s specialist lease renewal Director is Paul Knighton, who has many years experience of acting on behalf of landlords and tenants, from small local companies to national and international corporations.
-For any enquiries, please do not hesitate to get in touch.
+For any lease renewal enquiries, please do not hesitate to get in touch.

 Lease Renewals – FAQ: